Decompositions into a direct sum of projective and stable submodules: Introduction

 The terminology and notation that will be used throughout the paper are as follows.
 For rings $R$ and $S$, ${ }_S M_R$ denotes an $S$-$R$-bimodule, $M_R$ denotes a (right) $R$-module, ${}_R M$ a left $R$-module (and $R$-$R$-bimodule ${}_R M_R$ is called $R$-bimodule); for the ring $R$, we write $R_R$ (resp., ${}_R R$ and ${}_R R_R$) when considering it as a right $R$-module (resp., left $R$-module and $R$-bimodule).
-For an $R$-module $M$, $\Rad(M)$ denotes the \emph{radical} of $M$, that is, the intersection of all maximal submodules of $M$, and $ \Soc(M) $ denotes the \emph{socle} of $ M $, that is, the sum of all simple submodules of $ M $. $\Jac(R)$ denotes the Jacobson radical of the ring $ R $.
+The following definitions for $R$-modules are also similarly given for left $R$-modules.
+For an $R$-module~$M$, $\Rad(M)$ denotes the \emph{radical} of $M$, that is, the intersection of all maximal submodules of $M$, and $ \Soc(M) $ denotes the \emph{socle} of $ M $, that is, the sum of all simple submodules of $ M $. $\Jac(R)$ denotes the Jacobson radical of the ring $ R $.
 The \emph{projective dimension} of a module $ M $ is denoted by $ \pd(M) $.
 An $ R $-module $ M $ is said to be \emph{finitely presented} if it is isomorphic to the cokernel of a module homomorphism $ f:R^n \to R^m $ for some positive integers $ n,m $.
-A cyclic right $R$-module $M$ is called \emph{cyclically presented} if $M_R\cong R/I$ where $ I $ is a principal right ideal of~$R$.
-A ring $ R $ is said to be \emph{right coherent} if every finitely generated submodule of the right $R$-module $ R_R $ is finitely presented, equivalently, every finitely presented (right) $ R $-module $ M $ is a \emph{coherent module} which means that every finitely generated submodule of $ M $ is finitely presented; similarly \emph{left coherent} rings are defined, see \cite[\S 4G]{Lam:LecturesOnModulesAndRings}.
+A cyclic $R$-module $M$ is called \emph{cyclically presented} if $M_R\cong R/I$ where $ I $ is a principal right ideal of~$R$.
+A ring $ R $ is said to be \emph{right coherent} if every finitely generated submodule of the right $R$-module $ R_R $ is finitely presented, equivalently, every finitely presented (right) $ R $-module~$ M $ is a \emph{coherent module} which means that every finitely generated submodule of $ M $ is finitely presented; similarly \emph{left coherent} rings are defined, see~\cite[\S 4G]{Lam:LecturesOnModulesAndRings}.
+A ring~$R$ is said to be \emph{local} (resp., \emph{semilocal}) if $R$ has a unique maximal right ideal (resp., $R/\Jac(R)$ is a semisimple ring).
+A ring $R$ is said to be \emph{semiprimary} if $R$ is semilocal and $\Jac(R)$ is a nilpotent ideal.
+A \emph{projective cover} of a module $ M $ is an epimorphism $ P\to M $ whose kernel is a superfluous submodule of $ P $ and whose domain $ P $ is projective; see the next section for the definition of superfluous submodules.
+A ring~$R$ is said to be \emph{right} (resp., \emph{left}) \emph{perfect} if every right (resp. left) $ R $-module has a projective cover.
+A ring $R$ is said to be \emph{semiperfect} if $R$ is semilocal and idempotents of $R/\Jac(R)$ can be lifted to $R$ (that is, for every idempotent $a \in R/\Jac(R)$, there exists an idempotent $e\in R$ such that $a=e+ \Jac(R)$).
+A ring $R$ is called \emph{right hereditary} (resp., \emph{right semihereditary}) if every right ideal (resp., finitely generated right ideal) of $R$ is projective.
+Similarly, \emph{left hereditary} and \emph{left semihereditary} rings are defined.
+For {other definitions}, {we refer the reader to}~\cite{Anderson-Fuller:RingsandCategoriesofModules, Facchini:ModuleTheory, Kasch:ModulesAndRings, Lam:LecturesOnModulesAndRings, Lam:AFirstCourseInNoncommutativeRingsSecondEdition}.